What happens if a flat geometric shape, such as a rectangle, begins to rotate rapidly relative to one of its sides?

-A truncated cone is a part of the cone located between its base and the cutting plane parallel to the base.
+A truncated cone is part of the cone located between its base and the cutting plane parallel to the base.

-Formed by rotating a rectangular trapezoid around its side, perpendicular to the bases of the trapezoid.
+It is formed by rotating a rectangular trapezoid around its side, perpendicular to the bases of the trapezoid.

 The ball is formed by a semicircle rotating around the diameter of the cut.

 During the rotation of the contours of the figures, a surface of revolution arises (for example, a sphere formed by a circle), while during the rotation of filled contours, bodies appear (like a ball formed by a circle).